carvel-dev/carvel/site/content/blog/identify-ghost-diff-during-kc-reconcile.md

 ## Identify ghost diffs exist or not

 In our package, we have set `syncPeriod` to 10 min.
-This means after every 10 min, Kapp controller will try to reconcile the package.
-Kapp creates a configmap every time it sees that there are some resources that needs to be redeployed.
+This means after every 10 min, kapp controller will try to reconcile the package. kapp creates a configmap every time it sees that there are some resources that needs to be redeployed.
 Thus, if we see new configmaps appearing, it means ghost diffs are being generated.
 To identify the configmaps related to an installed package, we have to look at the configmap with Installed Package Prefix.
 Let's check the configmaps.

 ```bash
 $ kubectl get configmaps | grep pkg-demo